J-Filip/react_fm/readme.md

 # About the project

+React SPA with dummy data for pet search and adoption.
+Tries to follow all the best practices as this is a learning project primarily.

 - ❌ ~~create-react-app~~
 - ✅ Vite - basically recreated the create-react-app tool from scracth
   - useful for knowing there is no real magic going on with our tools.

-- we built controlled form - we're using hooks to control each part of the form. (not the best practice in this case)
+~~ we built controlled form - we're using hooks to control each part of the form. (not the best practice in this case)
-- GOOD FOR: dynamic validation, reacting to a user typing...
+- GOOD FOR: dynamic validation, reacting to a user typing...~~
-- usually we would use uncontrolled form and just get the data from the form after submit event.
+- refactored later to an uncontrolled form where we just get the data from the form after submit event.

+## Improvements and features

+- [x] deploy
+- [x] add tailwind css
+- [ ] persist adopted pet with local storage
+- [ ] add dark/light mode
+- [ ] add testing
+- [ ] add typescript
+- [ ] hook to real petfinder API -

 # Learned about:

-## Hooks 🎣
+## 🎣 Hooks
 -  hooks are simple JavaScript functions that we can use to isolate the reusable part from a functional component.
 Hooks can be stateful and can manage side-effects.